chaominl/chaominl.github.io/README.md

 ## About me
 I am a sixth year PhD student at University of California-Irvine advised by [Zhiqin Lu](https://www.math.uci.edu/~zlu/) and [Xiangwen Zhang](https://www.math.uci.edu/~xiangwen/).
-My research interests are in Complex Geometry and Differential Geometry, right now particularly in the deformed Hermitian--Yang--Mills equation and general inverse sigma_k type equations.
+In Fall 2023, I will be a Zassenhaus Assistant Professor at Ohio State University mentored by [Bo Guan](https://people.math.osu.edu/guan.19/).
+My research interests are in Complex Geometry and Differential Geometry, right now particularly in geometric analysis.

 <br />